Review Proposed Changes

-(e) With assistance of the President Elect and Exhibition Director, arrange for gallery space for the Society’s exhibitions at least one year in advance for the Alabama Membership Showcase and other WSA sponsored exhibitions, and two years in advance for the Annual National Exhibition.
+(e) With assistance of the President Elect, arrange for gallery space for the Society’s exhibitions at least one year in advance for the Alabama Membership Showcase and other WSA sponsored exhibitions, and two years in advance for the Annual National Exhibition.

 (h) Mentor the incoming Board Member on the President’s responsibilities.

 (a) Assist the President in achieving the goals of the Society as described in paragraph 1. above.

 (b) Serve as Chair of the Nominating Committee.